-Read on the lore and historical background of the Ghost of Tsushima.
-Includes information on real life history, context of the story, Jin's role in story explained, and more.Check Out The Beginners Guide Here!
+Read on the lore, background, and historical accuracy of Ghost of Tsushima.
+Includes information on real life history, time period, quotes, context, Jin's role, and Mongol invasion of Japan!Check Out The Beginners Guide Here!

 How Will You Take Part In The Story?